Cmoconnor0823/Friend_Finder/README.md

 # Friend_Finder

 <h1>Description</h1>
-A simple app to demonstrate the use of
+A simple app to demonstrate the use of express servers, with node and javaScript.
+Simmilar to many dating apps, this Full-Stack site ake in results from your users' surveys, then compare their answers with those from other users.
+The app will then display the name and picture of the user with the best overall match.

 <h2>Set up</h2>
 In order to run this application you will need to run the npm install command, in the file destination in console log.
 This should install the npm